When we look at businesses holistically, there are four distinct dimensions that account for every decision and action.

 For instance, if the idea of doing your own bookkeeping gives you the hives, there are plenty of professionals who do just that.
-If you need some operational help, perhaps a new employee or assistant is the way to go.
-There’s a coach, consultant, or advisor that can help you with the dimensions individually or holistically.
+If you need some operational help, perhaps hiring a new employee or assistant is the way to go.
+There’s a coach, consultant, or advisor who can help you with the dimensions individually or holistically.

-After all, if you only have one offer, you don’t need to have a report that compares the profitability of each revenue stream.
-You may not have enough going on that would support either an operations manager or an assistant, so hiring one even if you had the capability to do so doesn’t make sense anyway.
+After all, if you have only one offer, you don’t need to have a report that compares the profitability of each revenue stream.
+You may not have enough going on that would support either an operations manager or an assistant, so hiring one even if you had the capability to do so wouldn’t make sense anyway.
 The management demands of your business are small enough that you can handle it until it outgrows what you can manage.

-Call Them What You Like – Just Make Sure The Functions Are Covered
+Call Them What You Like – Just Make Sure the Functions Are Covered

 These four dimensions and their respective functions are a component of just about any organization.
 With a few contextual modifications, we could draw these same lines for nonprofits, government agencies, military organizations, religious organizations, and so on.
 The framework is universal; the application of it is specific.